christianzabala/christianzabala.github.io/_posts/2020-03-24-How-I-got-invited-for-a-final-interview-for-the-Network-Development-Engineer-position-on-AWS-Sydney?.md

 ---
 title: How I got invited for a final interview for the Network Development Engineer position on AWS Sydney?
-excerpt: "Network Development Engineer AWS, final interview for Network Development Engineer Amazon"
+excerpt: "How to prepare for an interview for Network Development Engineer Amazon (AWS), What are the resources I used"
 categories:
   - Personal Development
 tags: